xxh/xxh/plugins/README.md

 ## Install xxh plugin

-To install xxh plugin just place the folder to this directory.
+To install xxh plugin just place the folder to the `plugins` directory.

 Example:
 ```xonsh